benhenshaw/rhythm/doc/final.md

 <!-- Discuss the knowledge gathered about how games are tested. -->
 In order to effectively iterate on the project, testing with users was a must.
 I gathered some information from testing with users here, and describes how the project (mostly the example game) was influenced by the feedback.

 The mini-games were tested voluntarily with people at the Goldsmiths, University of London.
 Participants were a mix of people who stated that they play lots of games, and people who don't.
 Many participants were studying in fields surrounding computing, including game design and development.
+They were selected by availability (whoever was around during several unrelated public events), and each played the example game for up to five minutes.

-Here is an overview of the information gathered from participants who took part in the testing of this project:
+Below is an overview of the information gathered from participants who took part in the testing of this project:

 No. Input is Responsive Favourite Mini-Game Understood How to Play[^8]
 --- ------------------- ------------------- --------------------------